mcuadros/OctoPrint-TFT/README.md

 If you are using `Raspbian` you can install any of the `.deb` generated packages.
 If not, just use the compiled binary.

+If you are having difficulty getting this working with your TFT, please see the wiki page: [TFT Installation Tips](https://github.com/CJeffyB/OctoPrint-TFT/wiki/TFT-Installation-Tips)

 Configuration
 -------------